 The positive thing about this modification is that the national situation of unemployment will not be taken into account, something that does occur when applying for a work visa without having had the student visa before.

 In this case, for the process to be valid, we must provide criminal records, the job offer we received and a document that shows that we have not been granted any scholarship from the Ministry of Foreign Affairs.

-However, for all those students who do not want to wait 3 years to start working in Spain, there is a different option.
+However, for all those students who have finished their course but haven’t found yet a job offer, there is a different option.
 Since the end of 2018 a law that allows the extension of the stay for studies for an additional year in order to seek for a job or start a new company was approved.